 After you create your user account, QuickBooks Online will continue right into setting up your classroom file.
-The first time you log in, QuickBooks Online will ask you a series of questions to set up your file.
+The first time you log in, QuickBooks Online will ask you a series of questions.

 Be sure to use the answers below so that your screens will match the homework exercises.
-Note that some of the exact wording may vary.